Payment of Charges and Fees

 Failure to pay by the due date will result in a progressive late fee as well as a hold on registration.
 Remember that the due date is the date by which the payment must be received.
 Barnard cannot be responsible for lost, late, or misdirected mail.
 Please allow adequate time for mail delivery & processing.

-Privileges of the College, including issuing of transcripts and diplomas, and administration of examinations, are not available to any student who is delinquent in the payment of her College bills.
+Privileges of the College, including moving into campus housing, issuing of transcripts and diplomas, and administration of examinations, are not available to any student who is delinquent in the payment of her College bills.
 When bills are not paid in full by their due date or satisfactory arrangements for their payments have not been made with the Bursar, the student will not be allowed to register and may be required to withdraw from the College.

 Delinquent accounts are referred to credit bureaus and a collection agency.
-In addition to any outstanding tuition, fees, and room and board, students are responsible for the costs of collection including interest, penalties, collection agency fees, court costs, and attorney fees.
-All charges and fees are subject to change at any time at the discretion of the Board of Trustees.
+In addition to any outstanding tuition, fees, and room and board, students are responsible for the costs of collection including interest, penalties, collection agency fees, court fees, and attorney fees.
+All tuition charges and fees are subject to change at any time at the discretion of the Board of Trustees.

 Checks or money orders in payment of tuition and fees must be made in U.S. funds at a U.S. bank payable to Barnard College and should be for the exact amount of the payment due.
 A fee will be assessed for checks returned unpaid.